moby/moby/docs/man/docker-run.1.md

 For example, consider three containers, one has a cpu-share of 1024 and two others have a cpu-share setting of 512.
 When processes in all three containers attempt to use 100% of CPU, the first container would receive 50% of the total CPU time.
-If you add a fouth container with a cpu-share of 1024, the first container only gets 33% of the CPU.
+If you add a fourth container with a cpu-share of 1024, the first container only gets 33% of the CPU.
 The remaining containers receive 16.5%, 16.5% and 33% of the CPU.